josephguzman03/Significant-relations-with-ratings-of-recipes/README.md

 ## Introduction

-Our project focuses on a dataset 'recipe' which, which takes into account the recipe provided by a user, along with any information attached to it, such as: the date of publishing, nutritional value, average ratings etc. Throughout the process of this experiment, we kept on digging deeper to find a question that would help answer an important question, that is not only related to the dataframe, but also helps analyze the human behavior when it came to choosing between recipes.
-We finally narrowed down to our Question of Interest which is:
+Our project centers around a comprehensive exploration of the 'recipe' dataset, a diverse repository encompassing user-provided recipes along with associated metadata, including the date of publishing, nutritional value, and average ratings.
+Amidst the myriad of possibilities, our quest for a meaningful question led us to unravel a profound aspect not only concerning the dataset but also shedding light on the intricacies of human behavior in the realm of culinary choices.

+In our pursuit of a question, we meticulously examined the dataset, aiming to pose an inquiry that could unravel deeper insights into the dynamics of recipe selection.
+The question that emerged as the focal point of our investigation is:

-**Does the calories specified of a recipe, affect the average ratings of that recipe itself?**
+**Does the specified caloric content of a recipe influence its average ratings?**

-Our dataset initially consisted of 83,782 rows and 13 columns.
-Through through the process of data cleansing however, we narrowed it down to 8 columns of which are:
+This inquiry delves into the nexus between the nutritional aspect of a recipe, as quantified by its caloric value, and the subjective assessment of its appeal measured by average ratings.
+As we navigate through this exploration, we aim to decipher whether the nutritional profile of a recipe plays a discernible role in shaping the overall perception and appreciation of the culinary creation.

+Initially comprising 83,782 rows and 13 columns, our dataset underwent meticulous data cleansing to refine its essence.
+The distilled dataset now features 8 key columns, each contributing unique facets to our analysis:
-- `name` : The name of the recipe provided
+- `name` : The distinctive name assigned to each recipe.
-- `id` : The id tag provided for each recipe
+- `id` : A unique identifier tagging each recipe for reference.
-- `minutes` : The time taken to execute the recipe
+- `minutes` : The time required for the execution of the recipe.
-- `contributor_id` : The personal id for the individual
+- `contributor_id` : A personal identifier linking each recipe to its contributor.
-- `n_steps` : Takes into account the number of steps needed to execute the recipe
+- `n_steps` : The number of steps involved in the recipe's execution.
-- `n_ingredients` : The number of ingredients required for the recipe
+- `n_ingredients` : The count of ingredients essential for the recipe.
-- `average_rating` : The average rating the recipe received on a scale of 0 to 5
+- `average_rating` : The average rating garnered by the recipe on a scale ranging from 0 to 5.
-- `calories` : The calories present per recipe
+- `calories` : The caloric content per serving of the recipe.

+As we embark on this analytical journey, these refined attributes serve as the foundation for unraveling the intricate relationship between caloric value and average ratings, providing a nuanced understanding of the interplay between nutritional components and culinary acclaim.

 ---